HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 • Using Counter() Method

-• Using Loop Method
+• Using the Loop Method

 • Using Set() Method